brianadams2337/containerstore-demo/.changeset/ninety-pants-ring.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-[Basket] Added option to add promotion gifts to the basket when they are not already added.
+[Basket] Implemented functionality to add promotional gifts to the basket if they are not already present.